lxrswdd/Speech-Emotion-Recognition/README.md

 #### Window selection
     In order to determine the window size, window step and window number.
     `read_audio_length` file is executed to read the audios' length in the directories and visualize the length by plotting a histogram.

 ## Other functions
-Other functions defined and used were listed in `LXRfunc.py`
+Other functions defined and used were listed in `ultil.py`
-- `masked_normalization()`

 ## Models
-All the models used during for the project were listed in the `LXRmodels.py`
+All the models used during for the project were listed in the `model_training.py` There are three attention based models.
+Residual attention, Multiplicative attention and MultiHead Attention.